metabrainz/musicbrainz-android/README.md

 ## MusicBrainz Android

-This is the primary repository for the [MusicBrainz](http://www.musicbrainz.org) Android app.
-This project started as a Google Summer of Code project in 2010.
-You might also be interested in the [official product page](http://musicbrainz.org/doc/MusicBrainz_for_Android) over at the MusicBrainz website.
+This is the official [MusicBrainz](http://www.musicbrainz.org) Android app.
+It started as a Google Summer of Code project in 2010.
+Here is the [MusicBrainz product page](http://musicbrainz.org/doc/MusicBrainz_for_Android) for the app.

 ### Google Play

-The app can be downloaded from [Google Play](https://market.android.com/details?id=org.musicbrainz.mobile).
-It's been available since 1st August 2011.
+Downloaded the latest release from [Google Play](https://market.android.com/details?id=org.musicbrainz.mobile).

 ## Licenses

-Copyright (C) 2012 Jamie McDonald.
+Copyright © 2012 Jamie McDonald.
 Licensed under the GNU General Public License Version 3.
-The ZXing barcode scanner integration code and some helper classes are licensed under the Apache License, Version 2 (see headers).
+ZXing barcode scanner integration code and miscellaneous helper classes are licensed under the Apache License, Version 2 (see headers).

-## Helping out
+## Contributing

-Please report issues on the [MusicBrainz issue tracker](http://tickets.musicbrainz.org/).
+Please report issues on GitHub and submit feature requests on the [MusicBrainz issue tracker](http://tickets.musicbrainz.org/).

-Code contributions are encouraged in the form of pull requests.
+Code contributions are welcomed using [pull requests](https://help.github.com/articles/using-pull-requests).
 Please use the following code formatting and style guidelines:

 * Tabs are 4 spaces in Java code and 2 spaces in XML
 * 120 character line width
 * Use descriptive names and comment as a last resort

-It might be helpful to use this [eclipse code formatting configuration](https://github.com/novoda/public-mvn-repo/blob/master/eclipse/clean_code_formatter_profile.xml).
+A code formatting configuration file is included in the repo.

 ### Building with Maven